Two statistical problems for multivariate mixture distributions

 The proposed random-projection method (RP) is compared with the well-known expectation-maxi\-mization method (EM) and robust versions of EM in some simulations.
 We use some results in \citep{Tr98} (see also \citep{Y2004} and \citep{XK10}) for some asymptotic properties.
 An important fact, mentioned in \citep{Tr98}, is that ``It is shown that, using Monte Carlo simulation, the finite sample properties of the ECF estimator are very good, even in the case where the popular maximum likelihood estimator fails to exist\dots''.
 We conclude with a further example using real data from the National Institute for Education Evaluation (INEEd) in Uruguay.
 The dataset is open access, and the codes, written in R, are available on GitHub\footnote{\url{https://github.com/mrleomr/MultivariateMixture}} or can be requested directly from the authors.

-In Section~\ref{S:randompartitions} we discuss the problem of comparing random partitions by model-based methods.
-Comparing partitions is an important problem in particular in cluster analysis, and a large amount of work on the subject introduced several different proposals.
-The most popular measures are given by the Rand index \citep{Ra71}, the adjusted Rand index \citep{HA85}, the Jaccard index, the Dunn index, the silhouette index, and the Xie--Beni index among others.
+In Section~\ref{S:randompartitions} we study the problem of comparing model-based clusterings through the mixture distributions that they induce.
+This should not be understood as a direct metric on partitions in the sense of the Rand, adjusted Rand or variation-of-information indices, see \citep{Ra71}, \citep{HA85}.
+Instead, we introduce a model-based distributional discrepancy, computed by aggregating Kolmogorov--Smirnov distances over one-dimensional projections.
+Throughout that section, the theoretical formulation assumes that both fitted model-based distributions belong to the same mixture class with a common number $m$ of components.
 See for instance the reviews by Arabie and Boorman \citep{AB73}, Fowlkes and Mallows \citep{FM83}, among others.

-The way that we approach this problem is to measure the agreement between the probability measures that have produced those partitions (the output of two different model-based clustering procedures).
-Model-based approach provides a good interpretation of this measure in terms of the underlying unknown distributions.
-Indeed, if the mixtures distributions are close, then we can conclude that the partitions are close, even when they have been produced by different data bases, providing a more general setup to the problem.
+The way we approach this problem is to compare the fitted probability measures associated with two model-based clustering procedures.
+This provides a model-based distributional interpretation of the comparison in terms of the underlying probability distributions.
+If the induced mixture distributions are close, then the corresponding clustering procedures may be regarded as yielding similar model-based representations of the data.
+This interpretation is distributional and should not be confused with a direct comparison of the resulting partitions.

 Algorithms implementing these ideas are described, and then illustrated with some simulations.
 The simulations indicate a high degree of agreement between several well-known distance-measures and the one that we propose.